Building & Testing

 The test suite

-Tests live under tests/ and are split into six binaries to keep compile times low:
+Tests live under tests/ and are split into seven binaries to keep compile times low:

 BinaryWhat it checks